-- Allow/disallow user key management capability.
+- Allow/disallow changing of certain key attributes once a key has been created. - Allow/disallow user key management capability.
 (This would be disabled by the SO/PSO at the policy level to prevent any key management activity in the partition, even by a user in the Crypto Officer role.
 This could be used, for example, at a CA once the root signing key pair has been generated and backed up, if appropriate, to lock down the partition for signing use only.) - Allow/disallow incrementing of failed login attempt counter on failed challenge response validation (Ignore failed challenge responses). - Allow/disallow activation. - Allow/disallow automatic activation (auto-activation). - Allow/disallow High Availability (HA) recovery. - Allow/disallow multipurpose keys. - Allow/disallow operation without RSA blinding. - Allow/disallow signing operations with non-local keys. - Allow/disallow raw RSA operations. - Allow/disallow private key wrapping - Allow/disallow private key unwrapping. - Allow/disallow secret key wrapping - Allow/disallow secret key unwrapping - Allow/disallow RSA signing without confirmation - Number of failed Partition User logins allowed before partitions is locked out/cleared.
-The default is 10 for user partition logins and Partition SO logins; SO/PSO can configure it to be 1 < N > 10.
-The default is 3 for SO logins; SO can configure it to be $1 \le N \le 3$ . - Minimum/maximum PIN length (configurable 7 to 255) - Allow/disallow remote authentication - Allow/disallow RSA PKCS mechanism - Allow/disallow CBC-PAD (un)wrap keys of any size - Allow/disallow private key SFF backup/restore - Allow/disallow secret key SFF backup/restore - Allow/disallow Force Secure Trusted Channel
+The default is 10 for user partition logins and Partition SO logins; SO/PSO can configure it to be 1<N>10.
+The default is 3 for SO logins; SO can configure it to be 1 ≤ N ≤ 3. - Minimum/maximum PIN length (configurable 7 to 255) - Allow/disallow remote authentication - Allow/disallow RSA PKCS mechanism - Allow/disallow CBC-PAD (un)wrap keys of any size - Allow/disallow private key SFF backup/restore - Allow/disallow secret key SFF backup/restore - Allow/disallow Force Secure Trusted Channel